tomas/needle/README.md

 So if you're stuck on 0.10 or even lower and want full speed, you can simply set the Connection header to 'Keep-Alive' by using `{ connection: 'Keep-Alive' }`.
 Please note, though, that an event loop handler will prevent the runtime from exiting so you'll need to manually call `process.exit()` or the universe will collapse.

-By default, Node uses [http.globalAgent](https://nodejs.org/api/http.html#http_http_globalagent) with `keepAlive` option set to `false` to send HTTP(S) requests.
+By default, Node uses [http.globalAgent](https://nodejs.org/api/http.html#http_http_globalagent) with `keepAlive` option set to `false` to send HTTP(s) requests.
 That's why, by default, "Connection: close" header is sent, and the Connection is destroyed after the request.

 To keep the Connection alive, you should create `http(s).Agent` with `keepAlive: true` and pass it as request option: